Zekfoo/tactileAGB/README.md

   * (Optional) FR2 can be used as an anchor point

 **START/SELECT**
-* Line up the holes labelled TP2 and TP3 with the correspoding test points on the AGB board
+* Line up the holes labelled TP2 and TP3 with the corresponding test points on the AGB board
 * Solder:
   * TP2 and TP3 for SELECT and START respectively
   * Ground connection to left GND pad